 Accommodation at Hendra Holiday Park

-Hendra Holiday Park has been family-run for the past 45 years.
+Hendra Holiday Park has been family-run for nearly 50 years.
 You can camp in your own tent, caravan or motorhome, or book into a mobile home or lodge-style luxury caravan.

 The Hendra team arranged for us to stay in a Gwithian three bedroom premium caravan.
 It was modern, well equipped and perfectly located for accessing all the park facilities.

 The girls shared one of the two twin rooms while I had the double all to myself.
 The bedrooms were small, as is the norm in a mobile home, but there was plenty of storage.